johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/TailwindGuide.md

 component or page it is needed for.

 For example:
-* If its css used exclusively for the homepage, place it `/src/pages` and include it in the `index.tsx`.
+* css used exclusively for the homepage should be placed in `/src/pages` and included it in the `index.tsx`.
-* If its css used for a component, place it components folder and include it with the component.
+* css used for a component should be placed in components folder and included with the component.

 By doing the above, this custom css will only be loaded for pages or pages that